shane-aung/shaneaung.github.io/README.md

-# shaneaung.github.io
+# Personal Website Code Repository

 This is the source code for my personal website.
+The website can be viewed [here](https://shaneaung.github.io/)